udayprakashdwivedi/teacher_student_portal-/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents the steps necessary to get the application up and running.

-Things you may want to cover:
+## Ruby Version

-* Ruby version
+* Ruby version: 3.2.1

+## System Dependencies

+* Node Version Manager (NVM): 16.15.1
-* System dependencies
+* PostgreSQL database

-* Configuration
+## Configuration

+* No additional configuration required

-* Database creation
+## Database Creation

+* Run `rails db:create` to create the database

-* Database initialization
+## Database Initialization

-* How to run the test suite
+* Run `rails db:migrate` to initialize the database

-* Services (job queues, cache servers, search engines, etc.)
+* Run `rails db:seed` to load seed data (includes a default teacher account)

+## Services

+* No additional services required

+## Deployment Instructions

-* Deployment instructions
+* No deployment instructions provided

-* ...
+## Additional Information

+* This application uses PostgreSQL as the database
+* NVM is used to manage Node.js versions
+* A default teacher account is created with the email "teacher@gmail.com" and password "123456" when running `rails db:seed`